sarkahn/bevy_ascii_terminal/README.md

 ## Changing Fonts

-The terminal comes with several fonts built in, or you could [fine one online](https://dwarffortresswiki.org/Tileset_repository) or make one yourself.
+The terminal comes with several fonts built in, or you could [find one online](https://dwarffortresswiki.org/Tileset_repository) or make one yourself.
 If you add a font you must put it in the "assets/textures" folder.
 To load a font you just need to modify the `TerminalFont` component attached to the terminal:

 ```rust
 fn change_font(